New Jersey State Seal

 In March 2001, the BPU approved a $358 million spending plan for new energy efficiency and renewable energy programs over a three-year period.
 By the end of 2002, a report previously known as the Comprehensive Resource Analysis, was officially renamed the “Clean Energy Program.”

-Today, New Jersey’s Clean Energy Program is one of the strongest in the nation.
+Today, New Jersey’s Clean Energy Program (NJCEP) is one of the strongest in the nation.
 It is a national leader in solar installations, carbon emissions reduction, and programs that benefit all New Jersey residents, helping them to reduce energy usage and save money.

 Clean Energy Board Orders